logicly-au/pmhc-mds-user-documentation/doc/faqs/system/data-entry.rst

 How do I find what my Practitioner Key is?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Practitioner Key is one of the system `unique identification keys <https://docs.pmhc-mds.com/en/v1/data-specification/identifier-management.html#unique-keys>`_ that will
+The practitioner key is one of the system `unique identification keys <https://docs.pmhc-mds.com/en/v1/data-specification/identifier-management.html#unique-keys>`_ that will
-need to be manually created and managed by your Provider Organisation.
+need to be manually created and managed by your provider organisation.

-Data Entry users can add a Practitioner once they know their key.
+Data entry users can add a practitioner once they know their key.
 Refer to the
 online User Guide :ref:`add-practitioner`.

 .. _enter-edit-key-faq: